• Skip to main content

 Publish Show Notes (Optional)

-It’s recommended to publish show notes with links to resources mentioned in your episode, a summary of what you discussed, and/or a transcript of your show (you can get your show transcribed through Scribie).
+It’s recommended to publish show notes with links to resources mentioned in your episode, a summary of what you discussed, and/or a transcript of your show (you can get your show professionally transcribed with Rev).

 If you’re using Buzzsprout your Episode Description will be the area where you add your show notes.